Prerequisites¶

 |---|---|

 | CREATE ROLE | Allows the role to create roles.
-This is optional if Privacera is not creating and managing roles |
+This is optional if Privacera is not creating and managing roles. |

-| CREATE USER | Allows the role to create users . |
+| CREATE USER | Allows the role to create users. |

-| MANAGE GRANTS | Allows the role to manage grants for Snowflake resources. |
+| MANAGE GRANTS | Allows the role to grant or revoke privileges across all Snowflake objects without requiring ownership. |

 | APPLY MASKING POLICY | Allows the role to create native masking policies. |